Clive Mantle: 1990s

 In 1990, Mantle had a small role as an electricity meter reader in the One Foot in the Grave episode "The Return of the Speckled Band", and played Harry, a man who "gave Clint Eastwood a pounding" in White Hunter Black Heart.
 In 1991, Mantle played an irate husband whose wife is chatted up by Richie (Rik Mayall) in the first episode of Bottom, "Smells", and also had a role as a police inspector in an episode of Drop the Dead Donkey.
-In 1991–92 he played Dave in Sandi Toksvig's The Pocket Dream at the Nottingham Playhouse and Albery Theatre in London.
-In 1992 he played a minor character as a bald monk in the film Alien 3, in which he had to shave his head for the role.
+In 1991–1992, he played Dave in Sandi Toksvig's The Pocket Dream at the Nottingham Playhouse and Albery Theatre in London.
+In 1992, he played a minor character as a bald monk in the film Alien 3, in which he had to shave his head for the role.
 In applying for the film, Mantle sent off photographs of himself from a RADA play he had once starred in, sporting a similar shaven look.
 In an interview at the time, he spoke of his role in Alien 3:

 I'm playing a heinous criminal.
 In fact, there are about 12 or 15 of us, the last remaining prisoners on a prison asteroid, which is hurtling through space.
 It was a hard labour prison, which is about the best place to send all your hardened, nastiest pieces of work.
 We're not nice people.

 Also in 1992, he starred in the CITV series WYSIWYG.

-Mantle is best known for his long stint as general surgeon Dr Mike Barratt in 85 episodes of the TV series Casualty from January 1993 to November 1996 (with a brief return in February 1998), and 32 episodes of Holby City between 1999 and 2001.
+Mantle is best known for his long stint as general surgeon Mr Mike Barratt in 85 episodes of the TV series Casualty from January 1993 to November 1996 (with a brief return in February 1998), and 32 episodes of Holby City between 1999 and 2001.
 He previously appeared in Casualty as the brother of a patient in 1988.
 Mantle received much acclaim for his role and was one of the show's most popular characters.
 He was praised for being entirely convincing as a hospital consultant and very dominant and authoritative in his role, "shouting orders in incomprehensible hospital-speak."
 Daily Mirror described him as a "heart-throb consultant" and said that the role brought him "an army of female fans".
 A 2001 poll by the Scottish Sunday Mail voted him 7th on a list of Top "10 heart-throb docs on the box" in a list which included the likes of George Clooney and Goran Višnjić.
 Mantle has said that during his role as the doctor he received a lot of fan mail, some of which were medically related and asking for his advice, believing him to be a real doctor, but professed that he couldn't even stand the sight of real blood.
 He has said, "It's funny because people always treat me like a doctor.
 Not a day goes by without someone coming up to me and asking me for advice."
 In 1996, he turned down an offer of £250,000 to continue playing the character, and last appeared in Casualty in November 1996.
 He said of his departure: